-Under Business & Professions Code 4060, you may be in legal possession of a controlled substance so long as it was prescribed by a physician, dentist, veterinarian or naturopathic doctor under certain circumstances.
+Under Business & Professions Code 4060, you may be in legal possession of a controlled substance so long as it was prescribed by a physician under certain circumstances.

-Of course, there are controlled substances such as cocaine, PCP, LCD and other drugs that are considered to have no medical value and have a high potential for abuse and are never prescribed to the general public.
-This code section also prohibits possession if you do not have a medical or pharmacy license or certification allowing you to dispense narcotic medications.
+There are controlled substances such as cocaine, PCP, LCD and other drugs that are considered to have no medical value and have a high potential for abuse and are never prescribed to the general public.

 - Temporary possession of the drug